100th Anniversary of the Immigration Act of 1924

 This article was originally posted on May 24, 2024 and has been updated periodically with new content.

 Sunday, May 26th, 2024 marked the 100th anniversary of the signing of the Immigration Act of 1924.
 Also known as the Johnson-Reed Act, the 1924 law is arguably the most overlooked and misunderstood immigration legislation in American history.
-As NumbersUSA’s CEO James Massa says, the 1924 Act “made the American middle class.”
+As NumbersUSA’s CEO James Massa said, the 1924 Act “made the American middle class.”

 Although the 1924 law ushered in an era of economic progress not seen in America before or since, Johnson-Reed was far from perfect.
 The Immigration and Nationality Act of 1965, was meant to fix the fatal flaws in the 1924 law.
 The 1965 legislators had good intentions, but they unintentionally set America down the path of greater inequality.
 Both reforms had pros and cons.
 A better immigration policy in 2024 requires a better understanding of the Immigration Act of 1924.